industrial-optimization-group/DESDEO/docs/explanation/solvers.md

 [DiscreteRepresentation][desdeo.problem.schema.DiscreteRepresentation].
 The
 proximal solver takes a symbol to optimize, and will return the decision variable values that correspond to the lowest value found for the symbol in the data.
-It works identically to the scipy solver in the previous example:
+It works identically to the scipy solvers in the previous example:

 ```python
 from desdeo.tools import ProximalSolver